LocalMode

 See it in action

-Try Semantic Search and PDF Search for working demos of these APIs.
+Try the Knowledge Base block for a working demo of these APIs.

 RAG Pipeline Overview